-Parents at HKV have done a very good job with communicating with parents through different communication platforms and progress reports and report cards, ensuring parents are aware of students progress.
-The Dual Immersion team has also developed a DI website to communicate with parents about the requirements of the program and have meetings throughout the year for recruitment.
-The middle school team has also done a good job communicating with parents about middle school activities and transitioning to high school.
+Parents at HKV have done an excellent job of communicating with parents through different communication platforms and progress reports and report cards, ensuring parents are aware of students' progress.
+The Dual Immersion team has also developed a DI website to communicate with parents about the program's requirements and have meetings throughout the year for recruitment.
+The middle school team has also done an excellent job communicating with parents about middle school activities and transitioning to high school.